ariutti/spotify_myLikedSongs_viz/README.md

 # README

-Still a work in progress
+Still a work in progress.
+This readme will be fixed in later releases.

-## TBD

-* improve documentation

 ## preprocessing - python3

-We are goning to use python to first get information from my spotify account using the spotify API, via the useful 'spotipy' python-wrappre:
+We are goning to use python to first get information from your spotify account using the spotify API, via the useful 'spotipy' python-wrapper:

-1. First: install 'spotipy' with the command `pip install spotipy --upgrade`
+1. First: install 'spotipy' with the command `pip install spotipy --upgrade`;